 In some spiritual traditions there seems to be an understanding that underneath all our desires, our true essence is something like pure joy.
 (The idea is something like, when a desire is fulfilled and longing is temporarily suspended, we come in direct contact with our true essence of joy and therefore we think that it’s the fulfilment of the desire which has brought us joy when really it’s the cessation of longing that has allowed us to experience our fundamental nature.)
 Indeed many traditions even claim that the ultimate aim is to realise this true nature and experience uninterrupted joy.

 Perhaps an alternative perspective would be that we are here to experience all the contrasts of a physical existence and the ups and downs of experiencing joys in many different manifestations and forms.
+Mentoring relationships are one of the ways that we can try to bring more wisdom into navigating these ups and downs and develop habits which are conducive to bringing positivity and joy into our lives.

 One of the challenges I’ve found as a piano teacher in recent times is that my interest has shifted towards encouraging people to experience more joy and less towards the mechanics of jazz piano and improvisation.
 I still enjoy making music and performing as a jazz pianist sometimes but generally I find it more interesting and fun to explore creativity more freely and follow different flows as I feel directed to at different times.